keleshev/keleshev.com/one-pass-compiler-primer.md

 #define emit printf
 ```

-Thus, we'll spit assembly instructions directly to the standard output channel, which we can pipe to a file if needed.
+Thus, we'll spew assembly instructions directly to the standard output channel, which we can pipe to a file, if needed.

 And now, onto the semantic actions.
 Each time we encounter a number, we push it onto the stack: